How to Register a Student Group

 See an Advisor

-Call, email, or drop in at Student Activities to talk to an activities advisor.
+Book a meeting (login required) with Student Activities to speak with an activities advisor.
 You'll have a chance to talk about your ideas and goals.
 Our advisors will make sure your idea for a group is a good fit, or help you figure out some other way to realize your vision.

 Sign Up and Go to Training